 Dental Licensure Objective Structured Clinical Examination (DLOSCE) FAQ

 Answers to frequently asked questions about the Dental Licensure Objective Structured Clinical Examination (DLOSCE) are provided below.
 To view the answer, click the question and the answer will appear.
-For additional information, read this article in ADA News.
+For additional information, read the March 10, 2017 and April 24, 2017 articles in ADA News.

 What is an objective structured clinical examination (OSCE)?

 The ADA’s Dental Licensure OSCE (DLOSCE) is envisioned as a high-stakes examination consisting of multiple, standardized stations each of which will require candidates to use their clinical skills to successfully complete one or more dental problem solving tasks.
 The OSCE format often includes physical materials, such as radiographs, photographs, models, and order/prescription writing.
 Standardized patients (actors) have been used in medical OSCEs.
 The National Dental Examining Board (NDEB) of Canada’s OSCE is presented as a written, multiple-choice examination that presents stimulus materials in multiple stations.
 Advances in simulated patient and haptic technologies suggest that simulations may be incorporated in a dental OSCE sooner rather than later.

 Why were OSCEs developed and where are they used?

 OSCEs were developed to help accurately assess the complex notion of clinical competence in the medical field.
 More specifically, Harden, Stevenson, Wilson Downie, and Wilson (1975) indicated that they introduced the OSCE format to avoid many of the weaknesses and disadvantages of traditional clinical examinations.